USEPA/WNTR/documentation/resilience.rst

                                           The metric can be computed using the :class:`~wntr.metrics.water_security.mass_contaminant_consumed` method.

    Volume consumed                        Volume consumed is the volume of a contaminant that exits the network via node demand at each node-time pair [USEPA15]_.
-                                          A detection limit can be specified.
                                           The metric can be computed using the :class:`~wntr.metrics.water_security.volume_contaminant_consumed` method.

    Extent of contamination                Extent of contamination is the length of contaminated pipe at each node-time pair [USEPA15]_.
-                                          A detection limit can be specified.
                                           The metric can be computed using the :class:`~wntr.metrics.water_security.extent_contaminant` method.

    Population impacted                    As stated above, population that is impacted by a specific quantity can be computed using the